whoward/docs/docs/tutorials/js-unit-testing.md

 Try saving a source file in the `src` folder or a test file in the `test` folder to see Karma automatically re-run the tests on the latest source code.

-By default, this example runs [jasmine](http://jasmine.github.io/2.0/introduction.html) tests in Chrome and Firefox on your local machine, and you can add more browsers that you have installed in the `karma.conf.js`'s `browsers` array.
+By default, this example runs [jasmine](http://jasmine.github.io/2.0/introduction.html) tests in Chrome and Firefox on your local machine, and you can add more browsers that you have installed in the `karma.conf.js`'s `browsers` array or change the test framework in the `frameworks` array.

 ## Running Karma with the [karma-sauce-launcher](https://github.com/karma-runner/karma-sauce-launcher) plugin

-To use Karma with Sauce, export your Sauce Labs username and access key to your shell by running the following commands in your current terminal session, or adding them to your `~/.bash_profile` so that they will always be available:
+To use Karma with Sauce locally, export your Sauce Labs username and access key to your shell by running the following commands in your current terminal session, or adding them to your `~/.bash_profile` so that they will always be available:

 ```bash
 export SAUCE_USERNAME=sauceUsername